-In this workshop, that I had the pleasure to attend, a number of topics were discussed.
+In this workshop a number of topics were discussed.
 In primis several valuation adjustments (denoted by the generic name XVA) such as CVA, FVA, and KVA.
 The level of all the seminars was very high and you needed some previous knowledge of the subject in order to fully appreciate them.
 I want to highlight three speakers that, in my humble opinion, gave excellent presentations.

 The first one is Hans Föllmer that presented his work on Local vs Global Risk Assessment in which the systemic risk is considered as the limit of an infinitely-large network of financial institutions each of which has its own risk.